cel-esx/EGL314_TeamB/MVP/image-classifier/Image-ClassifierSetUp.md

     <img src="./JupyterSetUpImages/part2l.jpg" width="400" height="400">

     You are ready to use the `.pth` that will be saved in the same folder as the rest of the files you've run!
 Have fun!
+This will be use in the [MVP GameCode.py](<../MVP GameCode.py>)